Wednesday, 10 November 2021

 Fish Bone - (Mul) by Charu Nivedita

 It must have been more than fifteen days since the fish bone got stuck in my throat.
 It must have got stuck while eating fish.
 I thus became so allergic to eating fish due to this that I wouldn’t even touch any fish if they have bones, no matter how tastier they are.
-Some fishes have bones only in the middle.
-Just like feather of a chicken.
-Some fishes have lots of bones in the interiors of its flesh.
-Karthikai Vaalai, Mullu Vaalai belong to this category of fishes.
-But there is one fish which does not fall into any of these categories…it is Kola Fish.
-(Flying Fish).
-This fish too has middle bone.
-But one side of the fish would have bones in the flesh and other part only flesh.
+Some fish have bones only in the middle.
+Just like a feather of a chicken.
+Some fishes have lots of bones in the interiors of their flesh.
+Karthikai Vaalai and Mullu Vaalai belong to this category of fishes.
+But there is one fish that does not fall into any of these categories…it is Kola Fish (Flying Fish).
+This fish also has a middle bone.
+But one side of the fish would have bones in the flesh and the other part would only have flesh.
 This Kola Fish will not be available throughout the year.
-It will available only during Vaikasi and Aani months….(roughly in the months of May and June).
+It will be available only during Vaikasi and Aani months… (roughly in the months of May and June).
 Once Aadi month nears, arrival of Kola fish would dwindle down.
-There is a saying to denote this: ‘Once Aadi month comes, Kola would go to its mother’s home’.
+There is a saying to denote this: ‘Once Aadi month comes, Kola would go to its mother’s home.’

 Catching Kola Fish is itself a captivating experience.
-I had gone into sea in Catamaran just to watch catching Kola fish.
-No one would use mechanised boats to catch Kola Fish.
-What is the reason?...One has to travel into the sea at least twenty miles to sixty miles to catch Kola Fish.
-If Mechanised boats are used, what will be the expenses on diesel to travel that distance?...If six or seven persons get into the sea at 3 ‘O clock in the morning in Catamaran, sometimes, it would take even two days for them to return.
-One could catch three thousand fishes to twenty Thousand fishes in one occasion.
-They used to carry green leaves and grass leaves along with them in Catamaran.
-They would tie them with a square shaped wooden plank, and leave it afloat like an island of Green Leaves.
-On seeing this ‘Greenery’, kola fish would throng into it jumping to shoot their eggs in the green leaves.
-Many a times, one would be able to see the eggs that are sticking to that ‘island’ when it is brought ashore.
+I had gone into the sea in a catamaran just to watch catching Kola fish.
+No one would use mechanised boats to catch Kola fish.
+What is the reason? ...One has to travel into the sea at least twenty miles to sixty miles to catch Kola Fish.
+If Mechanised boats are used, what will be the expenses on diesel to travel that distance? ...
+If six or seven persons get into the sea at 3 o'clock in the morning in Catamaran, sometimes it would take even two days for them to return.
+One could catch three thousand to twenty thousand fishes on one occasion.
+They used to carry green leaves and grass leaves along with them in the catamaran.
+They would tie them with a square-shaped wooden plank and leave it afloat like an island of green leaves.
+On seeing this ‘greenery,’ koi fish would throng into it, jumping to shoot their eggs in the green leaves.
+Many a time, one would be able to see the eggs that are sticking to that ‘island’ when it is brought ashore.

 My aunt was just opposite to my uncle.
 Aunt was passionate about reading books.
-If my uncle was known to have read something, it would be nothing but weekly almanac.
-Even in writing too, uncle used to be prudent like reading.
-I have been keeping all the letters written by aunt safely.
+If my uncle was known to have read something, it would be nothing but a weekly almanac.
+Even in writing too, uncle used to be prudent, like reading.
+I have been keeping all the letters written by Aunt safely.
 Do you know how many times I have read all those letters that were filled with poetic exuberance?
 But what about Uncle!
-He would open his pen either just to write his signature or write a letter to his mother (His letter would be like this…Respected Mother!
+He would open his pen either just to write his signature or to write a letter to his mother (his letter would be like this… Respected Mother!
 This is a letter from your son!
 I am alright here.
 Please let me know about your well-being.
-I will be coming there on coming 10th.
+I will be coming there on the coming 10th.
 Nothing more to share.
 Thank you…) Later I understood that those letters to his mother were not written by him, but my aunt on his dictation.
 Funnier than this, his mother would write him a letter.
 ‘You do not have time to write a letter to me.
 Do you?
-Don’t make your wife write letter to me anymore.
+Don’t make your wife write letters to me anymore.
 In case you wish to write a letter, please write it with your own hands’.
-Only after getting harsh scolding from his mother, he started writing even this regular letter with his own hand writing.
+Only after getting harsh scolding from his mother did he start writing even this regular letter with his own handwriting.
 We can enlist such things one after another…

-“Dei Raja!...I am going out.
-Will you accompany me?”- my uncle’s unclear voice cut short my thought.
-My aunt who came there at that time told him uninvitedly, “Raja is unwell.
-He won’t come”.
+“Dei Raja! ...I am going out.
+Will you accompany me?” - My uncle’s unclear voice cut short my thought.
+My aunt, who came there at that time, told him uninvitedly, “Raja is unwell.
+He won’t come.”

-“Ok…Ok…keep him locked”-Uncle went out angrily.
+“Ok…Ok… Keep him locked.
+Uncle went out angrily.

-If uncle could not wander in the town during evening from six to nine, he would be restless as if his head would break into pieces.
-My aunt was pitiable anyway…How was she able to spend her time alone all the time without becoming mad?
-These days, I watched one thing from her talk- she was not addressing me with the suffix ‘daa’.
+If Uncle could not wander in the town during the evening from six to nine, he would be restless as if his head would break into pieces.
+My aunt was pitiable anyway… How was she able to spend her time alone all the time without becoming mad?
+These days, I watched one thing from her talk—she was not addressing me with the suffix ‘daa.’
 Ten years of age difference was big enough anyway to call me in singular.
 Wasn’t it?
 But I like that way of being addressed.
-I felt a soft touch on my forehead, I raised my head.
-It was aunt.
+I felt a soft touch on my forehead; I raised my head.
+It was an aunt.

 Both of us did not talk for long.